oscpe262/TDDI41/labs/scripts/README.md

 `Tests`: test UMLs.

-`Backup Configs`: downloads (**and overwrites current backups**) current config files from UMLs.
-Use this only when stuff works as expected.

-`Upload Backup Configs to UMLs`: restore backed up config files to UMLs.

 `Transfer Files to UMLs`: syncs remote scripts on the UMLs to current local version.

+`Backup Management`: uploads/downloads (**and overwrites current backups**) current config files to/from UMLs.
+Use these with caution.

 ## Configs Screen
 `Transfer Files to UMLs`: syncs remote scripts on the UMLs to current local version.